Charged with Murder in Solano County, CA?

 Fight Your Charges with the Help of Our Firm

-Due to our thorough understanding of California penal code and case law involving murder charges, the attorneys at our firm are able to effectively represent clients who are facing allegations involving first degree murder or second degree murder.
+Due to our thorough understanding of California penal code and case law involving murder charges, the attorneys at our firm can effectively represent clients facing allegations involving first degree murder or second degree murder.
 We can also handle manslaughter cases as well, such as voluntary, involuntary or vehicular manslaughter.
 By familiarizing ourselves with your case and using our experience in the field, we can develop a specially made plan of action for your defense.
-A Solano County violent crimes attorney at our firm can help you if you are facing murder charges in Fairfield or the surrounding areas in Solano or Contra Costa County, California.
-Contact a Solano County criminal attorney at Maas Law Offices today!